ndangelo/madtinker/_posts/2023-01-13-css-look-and-feel-of-a-webpage.md

 </html>

+{% endhighlight %}

-We can add multiple stylesheets on the same page by adding another
+We can add multiple stylesheets on the same page by adding another tag:

-<link> tag:
+{% html css linenos%}

 <html>